NCEAS/metadig-engine/docs/operations-manual.md

 RabbitMQ is used to queue assement requests that are created by the metadig-scheduler service.

-First the repository that contains the Helm chart must be added:
+First the Bitnami repository that contains the Helm chart must be added:

 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami